Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

-Certification is the most important thing you need to teach English as a second language.
+ESL certification is the most important thing you need to teach English as a second language.
+We’ll go over where you can get certified, what it entails, how much it costs, and how long it takes.

 In this guide, you’ll learn: